ZFS: The Ultimate Filesystem

 - High RAM usage - ARC uses available RAM

-- Boot complexity - Root on ZFS requires setup
+- Boot complexity - Root on ZFS needs special setup

 Conclusion